-The results could potentially be disastrous because not only developing Asia, but emerging markets around the world use rice as a staple food.
+The results could potentially be disastrous.
+This is because not just developing Asia, but emerging markets around the world use rice as a staple food.

 Food Riots in The Philippines: Will it Happen Again?

-With the imminent danger of another food crisis occurring, it is worth exploring what has taken place in the past to truly understand the possible consequences of one.
-In 2008, El Niño led to a severe decline in Asia’s production of rice, which in turn led to global consequences.
+With the imminent danger of another food crisis, it’s worth exploring past events to understand the consequences of one.
+In 2008, El Niño led to a severe decline in Asia’s rice production, which in turn led to global consequences.

-One of the world’s biggest rice production hubs, India, banned exports of rice which in turn led to a sudden price increase of $1,000 per ton.
-This caused food riots in frontier markets such as Haiti and the Philippines.
+India, one of the world’s biggest rice production hubs, banned exports of rice.
+This led to a sudden price increase of $1,000 per ton.
+Food riots in frontier markets such as Haiti and the Philippines followed.

-Manila had to crack down on hoarding, with the nation’s military overseeing the sales of subsidized rice and ordering fast food chains to serve half-portions.
-The country also pleaded to its Southeast Asian neighbors such as Myanmar to help them with more rice.
+Manila had to crack down on hoarding.
+The Philippine military oversaw sales of subsidized rice and ordered fast food chains to serve half-portions.
+They also pleaded to Southeast Asian neighbors such as Myanmar to help them with more rice.